UpasanaDutta98/ConfigModel_MCMC/docs/index.md

 ## Feedback and bugs

-If you find a bug or you have any questions/feedback, please contact upasana.dutta@colorado.edu.
+If you find a bug or you have any questions/feedback, please contact upasanad@seas.upenn.edu.

 ## License